skinnytwinvale/stocks-analysis/README.md

 ![name-of-you-image](https://github.com/skinnytwinvale/stocks-analysis/blob/e24e13261097ff89df7ae3b997f86b5852a9012f/VBA_Challenge_2017.png)

 - Comparing the two charts I was able to determine in 2017 the Stocks did much better than in 2018.

-        *tickerIndex
+**1 tickerIndex

-- Setting the Ticker index to 0, this allowed me to access the correct index across the four different arrays.
+> Setting the Ticker index to 0, this allowed me to access the correct index across the four different arrays.

-             *Array
+**2 Array

-- Creating the Arrays tickers, tickerVolume, tickerStartingPrices, and tickerEndPrices it gave me the ability to store a lot of data in one variable.
+> Creating the Arrays tickers, tickerVolume, tickerStartingPrices, and tickerEndPrices it gave me the ability to store a lot of data in one variable.

-*Formatting
+**3 Formatting

-- Formatting the Return cells made it easier to determine which Stocks did well that year and which did not.
+> Formatting the Return cells made it easier to determine which Stocks did well that year and which did not.

 # SUMMARY: Our Statement